chendicao/cascoKNN/README.md

-# Anomaly Detection on Subway Operational Data.
+# Anomaly Detection on Subway Operational Data
 This is my intern project in CASCO Shanghai, China.
 It is implemented based on the [pyod].

 ![](/examples/KNN.png)